Every investor would love to stumble upon the perfect stock. But will you ever really find a stock that provides everything you could possibly want?

 Normalized P/E < 20

 Source: S&P Capital IQ.
-NM = not meaningful; Interactive Brokers started paying a dividend in May 2011. *Reflects trailing-12-month earnings figures.
+NM = not meaningful; Interactive Brokers had negative normalized earnings and started paying a dividend in 2011.
 Total score = number of passes.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time thisarticle was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned.
-The Motley Fool owns shares of Bank of America, Interactive Brokers Group, and Wells Fargo, and has created a covered strangle position on Wells Fargo.
-Motley Fool newsletter services have recommended buying shares of Charles Schwab and Interactive Brokers Group.
+Fool contributor Dan Caplinger has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
+Motley Fool newsletter services recommend TD AMERITRADE, Interactive Brokers, and Charles Schwab.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.